garden-io/garden/docs/examples/simple-project.md

 Hello from Node server!
 ```

-In a similar manner, we create a config file for our `go-service`:
+In a similar manner, we create a config file for our `go-service` with

 ```sh
 $ touch services/go-service/garden.yml